DreamSki/DreamSkii/_posts/2016-01-31-hello-portland.markdown

 ---
 layout: post
-title:  "Hello, Portland"
+title:  "Hello, Dreamer"
-date:   2016-01-31 09:11:03
+date:   2019-01-31 12:00:00
-description: Phasellus hendrerit.
-Pellent aliquet nibh nec urna.
-In nis aliquet vel, dapibus id,mattis.
+description: A Landing guy dreaming of flying in the sky.
 thumbnail: person1.jpeg
-categories: category1
+categories: Welcome

 # Information for the author block
 author: Nina Petropoulos